 The Heart Valve Program at North Florida Regional

 The number of people with heart valve conditions is growing.
 To answer that need, we have formed The Heart Valve Program.
 Located on the campus of North Florida Regional Medical Center, the clinic allows all providers involved in the treatment of heart valve disease to work together for diagnosis, treatment and management.
-This team approach brings together cardiologists, cardiac surgeons, diagnostic technicians and a heart valve patient coordinator.
+This team approach brings together cardiologists, cardiac surgeons, diagnostic technicians and a TAVR program coordinator.
 Working together in a single space raises the bar for advanced, quality care with a single, common goal – whatever is best for our patients.

 Heart Valve Conditions

 The tricuspid and pulmonic valves are on the right side of the heart, where valve diseases are less common.
 Because of that, we want to concentrate on valve diseases of the aortic and mitral valves on the left side of the heart.

 The aortic or mitral valves do not close properly, allowing blood to leak through when it is not supposed to.
 To understand, think of the frame around a door.
 If the frame is stretched, the door will not close.
 It will just swing through the frame.
 If the aortic or mitral heart valves become stretched or deformed, they cannot close properly.
 Causes of aortic valve regurgitation include a congenital malformation of the valve, aortic aneurysm, degeneration of the valve or infection.
 Causes of mitral valve regurgitation include an enlarged heart, mitral valve prolapse and rupture of the tendons or papillary muscles in the heart which are vital in the complex process that controls valve movement.